Trentham3269/logs-analysis/README.md

 + The authors table includes information about the authors of articles `\d authors`
 + The articles table includes the articles themselves `\d articles`
-+ The log table includes one entry for each time a user has accessed the site `\log`
++ The log table includes one entry for each time a user has accessed the site `\d log`

 ### Views
 In order for the Python code to run, create the following views in the news database.